osmarks/website/blog/minoteaur.md

 ~~At this time, I'm mostly interested in improving the search mechanism to include phrase queries, negative queries and exact match queries, better integration with external tools (for example, with some engineering effort I could move Anki card specifications into notes and not have to maintain that separately), and a structured data mechanism for attaching machine-readable content to pages.~~

 I actually did add some of these.
 The search mechanism does now allow "exact" and "negative" queries, although it still has some brokenness I intend to fix at some point, and there's a fully featured structured data mechanism.
 Pages can have a list of key/value pairs attached (numeric or textual) and can then be queried by those using a few operators in the search.

+[^1]: I think this was just nice syntax for superscript/subscript formatting which I ultimately realized could just be replaced by TeX, and some ugly hacks to stop it complaining when I upgraded to PHP 8.

+[^2]: Apparently it [standardized on](https://nim-lang.org/docs/mm.html) reference counting with cycle detection now.

+[^3]: I use this for most new projects now.
+It's very pleasant to use, and apparently quite fast, which I value to some extent.